vmodev11/vmo11/JAVASCRIPT_STYLE_GUIDE.md

     ------ index.ts // use named export for all of components
     ---- index.tsx
     ---- type.ts // local interface or type
-    config // config for anything as axios config layouts // master layout
+    configs // config for anything as axios config layouts // master layout
     helpers // helper or utilities function
     hooks // react custom hooks